rfc-editor/errata-report-process/draft-rpc-errata-process.md

 made by the IESG, and are discussed in their proposed guidelines on errata processing {{IESG-Err-Proc}}.

-In summary, errata have become a much larger, more complex, and more important issue than they were originally.
-This proposal attempts to address these problems.

 #  Proposed Errata Process Using the Web Portal

-To manage and automate the reporting, verifying, and posting of errata, the RFC Editor has transitioned to a Web application ("portal").
-This Web portal allows for a more uniform reporting process, eases communication among the parties responsible for verification, and automates the posting of errata as soon as they are reported.
+To manage and automate the reporting, verifying, and posting of errata, the RFC Editor website provides a web application ("portal").
+This web portal allows for a more uniform reporting process, eases communication among the parties responsible for verification, and automates the posting of errata as soon as they are reported.

-There are four possible states for an erratum under this proposal:
+There are four possible states for an erratum report:

    1. Reported - The erratum has been reported but is unverified.
    2. Verified - The erratum has been edited as necessary and verified.
    3. Rejected - The erratum was redundant or incorrect and has been discarded.
-   4. Archived - The erratum is not a necessary update to the RFC.
+   4. Held for Document Update - The erratum is not a necessary update to the RFC.
 However, it should be considered in future revisions of the RFC.
-(Note that this state is not yet available; it is pending the IESG's statement regarding errata processing {{IESG-Err-Proc}}.)

-Currently, Reported and Verified errata are posted (see Section 2.4 for more details).
+Currently, reports in all states are posted (see Section 2.4 for more details).

-For more information on the states and their definitions, and the guidelines by which the IESG intends to classify errata into the the above states, see {{IESG-Err-Proc}}.
+For more information on the states and their definitions, and the guidelines by which the IESG classifies erratum reports into the above states, see {{IESG-Err-Proc}}.

 The Web interface supports the following functions:

    1. Retrieve -- display all posted errata for a specific RFC number or display a particular erratum by its errata ID number.
    2. Report -- report a new erratum, as described below.
-(See {{HOW_TO_REPORT}} for up-to-date instructions on reporting a new erratum.)
+(See {{HOW_TO_REPORT}} for instructions on reporting a new erratum.)
    3. Edit/Verify/Reject -- used by an SSP to edit the contents of an erratum and change its state.

-The following sections describe the proposed process in more detail.
+The following sections describe the process in more detail.

 ##  Reporting Errata